tomaswolf/gerrit-gitblit-plugin/README.md

 * I've fixed the "missing branch graphs": [Gerrit bug 2942](https://code.google.com/p/gerrit/issues/detail?id=2942)
 * I've made the RSS feed work.
-* I've given GitBlit its own base directory (at Gerrit's `$GERRIT_SITE/etc/gitblit`) to avoid that it creates subdirectories in the git repository directory that don't have anything to do with git repositories (specifically, a tickets and a plugins directory -- off-topic thought: what happens if you add GitBlit plugins to this Gerrit plugin?).
+* I've given GitBlit its own base directory (at Gerrit's `$GERRIT_SITE/etc/gitblit`) to avoid that it creates subdirectories in the git repository directory that don't have anything to do with git repositories.
+* I've disabled GitBlit's own plugin mechanism.
+Two layers of plugins is too confusing, might not work as expected anyway, and in all likelihood is not needed since GitBlit is used only as a repository viewer in this plugin.
 * The dependency on GitBlit has been changed from Luca's special GitBlit version to the standard GitBlit 1.6.x distribution.
 * The dependencies for Apache Wicket and Apache Rome have been changed to the standard distributions.
 * The dependency on the Gerrit API has been changed from 2.9-SNAPSHOT to the official 2.9.1 release.